Micro Star v. FormGen Inc.: Outcome

 Micro Star's parent company, GT Interactive, reacted with support for user-generated levels, while also stating that "the commercial exploitation of player-created levels is a clear violation of the Duke Nukem 3D copyright".
 The court distinguished the facts in Micro Star v.
 FormGen from those of the Game Genie case in Galoob v.
 Nintendo, because the Duke Nukem 3D mods were recorded in permanent files.
-Law professors Ron and Elizabeth Gard summarized that the ruling treated the user generated maps as noncopyrightable derivative works, even though the map files did not contain the original game's code.
+Law professors Ron and Elizabeth Gard summarized that the ruling treated the user generated maps as non-copyrightable derivative works, even though the map files did not contain the original game's code.
 Attorney Ross Dannenberg also noted that the Duke Nukem maps were found to be infringing derivative works because they incorporated elements of the original game's art and story.

 The impact of the case was overshadowed by the Digital Millennium Copyright Act that also passed in 1998, which prohibited anyone from circumventing technological access controls for copyrighted works.
-Alessandra Garbagnati of the Hastings Communications and Entertainment Law Journal argues that the Formgen case limited the rights previously afforded to consumers in Galoob, and these rights were further narrowed by the Digital Millennium Copyright Act.
+Alessandra Garbagnati in the Hastings Communications and Entertainment Law Journal argues that the Formgen case limited the rights previously afforded to consumers in Galoob, and these rights were further narrowed by the Digital Millennium Copyright Act.